America Is Being Erased—And You're Not Allowed to Say Why

 It was written for a people who share at least some basic cultural agreement on what freedom of religion and speech mean.

-That's the initial flashpoint, so to speak.
+That's the initial flashpoint so to speak.

-But what happens when religious extremism demands the death of infidels?
+But what happens when religious extremism demands the death of infidels.

-What happens when freedom of speech, freedom of speech includes calls to destroy the very system, the very system that protects it?
+What happens when freedom of speech freedom of speech includes calls to destroy the very system, the very system that protects it?

-Or are we blindly, yet again, committing national suicide in its name?
+Or are we blindly yet again committing national suicide in its name?

 Now listen to me.

-Between welcoming those who seek to become American and tolerating those who seek to subvert and pervert America from within.
+The answer isn't simple, but it starts with drawing a line between inclusion and invasion, between welcoming those who seek to become American and tolerating those who seek to subvert and pervert America from within.

 No nation ever survives without a culture.